rust-lang/rust/src/doc/trpl/hello-cargo.md

 ```

 Note that since we're creating an executable, we used `main.rs`.
 If we
 want to make a library instead, we should use `lib.rs`.
+This convention is required
+for Cargo to successfully compile our projects.
 Custom file locations for the entry point can be specified
 with a [`[[lib]]` or `[[bin]]`][crates-custom] key in the TOML file described below.